40th Goya Awards

-The 40th Goya Awards ceremony, presented by the Academy of Cinematographic Arts and Sciences of Spain, will take place at the Auditori Fòrum in Barcelona, Catalonia, on 28 February 2026.
+The 40th Goya Awards ceremony, presented by the Academy of Cinematographic Arts and Sciences of Spain, took place at the Auditori Fòrum in Barcelona, Catalonia, on 28 February 2026.
+The gala was hosted by Rigoberta Bandini and Luis Tosar and was broadcast on La 1 and RTVE Play.

+Sundays went to win five awards, including Best Film, Director, Actress, and Original Screenplay, while Sirāt swept craft categories.

 Background

 In May 2025, Academy president Fernando Méndez-Leite announced Barcelona as the host city.
 In July 2025 the Academy presented the regulations for the 2026 awards.
 A key feature was the modification of the eligibility criteria for the Goya Award for Best New Director, changing the nature of the debut work from first ICAA-assessed feature film to first feature film released in theatres, thus enabling directors such as Eva Libertad (Deaf) with previous works without theatrical distribution (Nikolina) to be eligible for the award.
 In addition it was established than only one previously designated awardee was allowed to deliver a thank you speech during the gala for each award presentation.
 The final date of 28 February 2026 was announced in September 2025.
 The chosen date (somewhat delayed in relation to customary early February dates) set some distance with the celebration of the 18th Gaudí Awards of Catalan cinema on 8 February 2026 also due to be hold in Barcelona, but put the ceremony close to the 29th Málaga Film Festival, opening on 6 March 2026.